batxes/4Cin/README.md

 - If you want to concatenate the beads with a tube, after openning the model in UCSF-Chimera, write this in its command line: "shape tube #X-Y radius Z bandlength 10000" (X and Y being the first and last beads, Z being the thickness of tube in Angstroms.)

-- All the data will be stored under a directory with the same name as the prefix
+- All the data will be stored under a directory with the same name as the prefix, unless we set it under --working_dir parameter

 - bam files need to be sorted and indexed before using.
 Example: samtools sort mouse_h3k4me3_ES_bingren_rep1.bam mouse_h3k4me3_ES_bingren_rep1.bai